-Most bamboo would perish, but some can grow in seasonally boggy soils that are wet in the winter and dry in the summer (or vice-versa) such a the (running) Phyllostachys atrovaginata,
+Most bamboo would perish, but some can grow in seasonally boggy soils that are wet in the winter and dry in the summer (or vice-versa) such a the (invasive) Phyllostachys atrovaginata,

 Can I plant bamboo by my pool/pond?

-Yes, there is no risk with clumping types like Fargesia
+Yes, there is no risk with non invasive types like Fargesia

-(but if you plant a runner you should put barrier between the pool and the bamboo, as well as edging the plant, because bamboo will actively seek water and so can damage the pool in some cases)
+(but if you plant an invasive you should put barrier between the pool and the bamboo, as well as edging the plant, because bamboo will actively seek water and so can damage the pool in some cases)